These Final Hours: Production

+Release

+The film was screened on 2 August 2013 at the Melbourne International Film Festival in its Australian and world premiere.
+It was selected to be screened as part of the Directors' Fortnight section of the 2014 Cannes Film Festival in May 2014.

+These Final Hours opened in a limited release across Australia on 31 July 2014.

 Reception

 Box office

-These Final Hours opened in a limited release across Australia, grossing $360,234 throughout its entire theatrical run.
+These Final Hours grossed $360,234 throughout its entire theatrical run.

 Critical reception

 Rotten Tomatoes, a review aggregator, reports that 85% of 59 surveyed critics gave the film a positive review; the average rating is 7.00/10.
 The critical consensus states: "Writer-director Zak Hilditch's thought-provoking screenplay – and a stellar performance from young Angourie Rice -- make These Final Hours worth watching, even if its end-of-the-world premise is overly familiar."
 Metacritic rated the film 61 out of 100 based on 9 critics, indicating "generally favorable reviews".